roosmaa/ledger-app-nano/doc/nano.md

-# RaiBlocks application : Common Technical Specifications
+# $NANO application : Common Technical Specifications

 ## About

-This specification describes the APDU messages interface to communicate with the RaiBlocks application.
+This specification describes the APDU messages interface to communicate with the $NANO application.

 ## Wallet usage APDUs